zakkichand/MSCS532_Assignment1/README.md

 - Sorts any list of integers in decreasing order.
 - Includes sample test run and print statements.
 - Well-commented for educational purposes.
-- Lightweight: no external libraries required.
-- Git version control used with multiple commits.

 ---